-When you offer your creditors proposals for an IVA, they carefully consider whether your offer of payments is fair.
-They look at your income and your household expenditure and take into account any special family circumstances that may affect your family and that may impact on your ability to make the payments, such as a family member having a medical condition with special medication, dietary or care needs.
+When you offer creditors an IVA proposal, they will carefully consider if your offer of payment is fair.
+They will look at your income and your household expenses and take into account any special family circumstances that may impact on your ability to make your debt repayments, such as a family member having a medical condition with special medication, dietary or care needs.
 Continue reading

 If you are sick or injured, you don’t have to be a medical expert to know that you need to go to a doctor for treatment.
 You just instinctively know that you don’t feel well and that your GP will in all likelihood be able to help you.
 The process is simple: you go along to see your doctor.
 You describe your symptoms or condition, the doctor may ask you questions, may perhaps examine you, may initiate some tests, may offer you his or her diagnosis of your condition or injury, may prescribe medication or other treatment, may refer you to a specialist or a medical consultant or may send you to hospital.
 Continue reading